Double Bass, Accordion, Composition

 Their adaptations of lieder by Schubert, Schumann, Brahms and Mahler have earned Franui renown beyond the borders of Austria.
 The ensemble regard themselves as a “transformer station between classical music, folk music, jazz and contemporary chamber music;” sometimes the original is lovingly celebrated in all its beauty, at others it is turned upside up (or down), stripped down to its bare bones, enhanced, painted over, elaborated, in a process that blurs the boundaries between interpretation and improvisation, between arrangement and (re)composition.

-For their live shows and music theater productions Franui frequently collaborate with other exceptional performers, including baritone Florian Boesch, writer Hans Magnus Enzensberger, puppeteer Nikolaus Habjan, Viennese song-duo “Die Strottern”, the mask theater ensemble “Familie Flöz”, video artist Jonas Dahlberg or actors Dörte Lyssewski, Dagmar Manzel, Sven-Eric Bechtolf and Peter Simonischek.
+For their live shows and music theater productions Franui frequently collaborate with other exceptional performers, including baritone Florian Boesch, writer Hans Magnus Enzensberger, puppeteer Nikolaus Habjan, Viennese song-duo “Die Strottern”, mask theater ensemble “Familie Flöz”, Bavarian Radio Chorus, filmmaker Alexander Kluge, video artist Jonas Dahlberg or actors Dörte Lyssewski, Dagmar Manzel, Sven-Eric Bechtolf and Peter Simonischek.

 Since 2015 Franui are in charge of programming the festival “Gemischter Satz” hosted by Konzerthaus Vienna each year in May, which presents new forms of interaction between music, art, literature and wine.